 Musculoskeletal Leg Pain TreatmentsMuscle relaxants are a group of medication commonly prescribed for managing severe leg pain that is believed to be the result of an underlying musculoskeletal condition, in particular leg spasms or cramps.
 There are two classes of muscle relaxants, including antispasticity and antispasmodic.
 Medications within the antispasticity class, which include baclofen and dantrolene, work by decreasing the degree of muscle spasticity.
 Medications that fall within the antispasmodic class, which include non-benzodiazepines and benzodiazepines, reduce the severity of muscle spasms.
 Studies examining the effectiveness of these medications report mixed results.

-Another form of treatment for musculoskeletal leg pain includes Botox injections.
-Botox is a purified toxic enzyme that is a product of the Clostridium botulinum bacteria.
-When injected into the tissue of the body, Botox has paralytic effects on the musculature.
-Though the mechanism is not completely understood, Botox for leg pain is believed to provide pain relief both by impeding neural impulses of overactive sensory nerves.
+Another form of treatment for musculoskeletal leg pain includes Botulinum injections.
+Botulinum is a purified toxic enzyme that is a product of the Clostridium botulinum bacteria.
+When injected into the tissue of the body, Botulinum has paralytic effects on the musculature.
+Though the mechanism is not completely understood, Botulinum for leg pain is believed to provide pain relief both by impeding neural impulses of overactive sensory nerves.
 It may also block the release of neurotransmitters that are involved in the transmission of information regarding the sensation of pain.
-Studies examining the effectiveness of Botox injections for leg pain have provided some support for conditions of chronic pain, though data examining its effects on conditions of leg pain in particular is limited.
+Studies examining the effectiveness of Botulinum injections for leg pain have provided some support for conditions of chronic pain, though data examining its effects on conditions of leg pain in particular is limited.

 Alternative Leg Pain TreatmentsOutside of these traditionally used methods for pain management, there are a few alternative leg pain treatments that have been shown to provide additional pain relieving benefits when used in conjunction with other treatment methods.